 Sweet almond oil is also a humectant, which helps prevent the loss of moisture.
-And it contains the plant flavonoids quercetin and kaempferol, which may protect skin from sun damage.
 It’s suitable for all skin types – although if you have a nut allergy, consult your doctor before using sweet almond oil for skin.

-There are some simple steps you can take to beat adult acne but using some essential beauty oils can also help.
+There are some simple steps you can take to reduce the appearance of blemishes, but using some essential beauty oils can also help.

-Rosa mosqueta oil, or rose hip oil, is uniquely rich in vitamin A. Most nut and seed oils have vitamin E and omegas-3, -6 or -9 in varying proportions, but vitamin A is much rarer.
-Vitamin A is the main ingredient in pro-retinol, well known for its benefits for acne.
+Rosa mosqueta oil, or rosehip oil, is uniquely rich in vitamin A. Most nut and seed oils have vitamin E and omegas-3, -6 or -9 in varying proportions, but vitamin A is much rarer.
+Vitamin A is the main ingredient in pro-retinol, well known for its benefits for blemishes.

-Rosa mosqueta also has more vitamin C than oranges and is rich in other bioactive ingredients vital in tissue-regenerative and restorative skin care.
-It can also be used to fade age spots, stretch marks and scars, ease eczema and psoriasis.
+Rosa mosqueta also has more vitamin C than oranges and is rich in other ingredients vital to skincare.